phoddie/compileDataView/readme.md

 #### `strictFrom`

 When generating TypeScript and using the pragma `json` to generate the `from` method (see [initialize](#initialize)), this option will change the types to require all properties (using the utility type `Required`).
 The default (`false`) is to allow a subset of properties to be provided (using the utility type `Partial`).

+<a id="useSharedArrayBuffer"></a>
+#### `useSharedArrayBuffer`

+By default, `ArrayBuffer` is used for all buffer allocations.
+Setting `useSharedArrayBuffer` to `true` will instead use a `SharedArrayBuffer` for allocations.
+This is useful for sharing memory across workers as well as to use  the system heap for memory allocations (a separate memory domain on Moddable) instead of chunks.
+This pragma may be turned on/off throughout the file to switch the allocation type used on a per-element basis.

 <!--
 #### `inject` and `injectInterface`